Use Your iPad and Kinect Control DMX Lighting Using the TUIO Protocol

 TUIO: Enable Multi-Touch Interfaces to Control your Lighting

-TUIO stands for Table-Top User Interfaces Objects and is becoming the standard protocol outputted by all kind of exotic multi-touch devices.
+TUIO stands for Table-Top User Interfaces Objects and is becoming the standard protocol used by all kind of exotic multi-touch devices.
 It's a network protocol over OSC which is another more general way to exchange data.
 Multi-touch interfaces like the iPad and the Kinect offer extraordinary new ways for human and lighting interactions.
 Users are really amazed by these new interactive tables and image recognition devices.

 Kinect